fiduswriter/simple-datatables/README.md

 ---

-### Version 2.0 is currently in beta and requires bug testing.
+### Version 2.0 is currently in alpha and requires bug testing.
 Check the repo out [here](https://github.com/Mobius1/Vanilla-DataTables/tree/2.0) and the play with the [demo](https://s.codepen.io/Mobius1/debug/VMQEzw).

 ---